-The ownership of the budget version dictates who has control over opening, closing or limiting access to the budget data.
+The ownership of the budget version dictates who has control over opening, closing, or limiting access to the budget data.
 The type of budget version identifies the ownership of the budget data.
-For example, an agency controls the agency version, while the DOB analyst controls the executive version.
-The access field on the budget request checklist in the budget system is where versions are opened or closed to others by the party that controls the data.
+For example, an agency controls the agency version, while the DOB analyst controls the Division of the Budget and Governor's Recommendation versions.
+IBARS allows the party that controls the data to open or close access to the versions